How safe is your investment?

 Stocks protected in nominee accounts with you as beneficial owner

 Stock you hold with us is held in the name of or to the order of Hargreaves Lansdown Nominees Limited, or by an approved third party custodian.
 Hargreaves Lansdown Nominees Limited is a non-trading company so it cannot run up liabilities of its own and Hargreaves Lansdown accepts full liability for any default by our nominee company.
 We maintain detailed records of all your investments and assets for which you will at all times remain the beneficial owner.
-We do not lend stock held in the Vantage or PMS Services.
+We do not lend stock held in our HL service or PMS service.

 Our senior management and CASS Committee are responsible for periodic reviews of the nominees with which stock is deposited.